-Once the units are installed and test operation of outdoor units and indoor units are finished, the operation of the system can start.
+Once the units are installed and test operation of outdoor units, Branch Selector units and indoor units are finished, the operation of the system can start.

 For operating the indoor units, the user interface of the indoor units should be switched ON.
 Refer to the indoor unit operation manual for more details.